riyaaafathima/netflix-ui/src/README.md

 -planning for trailer video main and -secondarycontainer -fetch data for trailer vodeo data
--tailwind classes to make main container look awesome
+-tailwind classes to make main container look awesome -implemented watchlist
+-watchlist Slice creates and stored the watchlist reducer in store -watchlist button on the header
+-add to watchlist
+showed the added watchlist on the page